-ESL 18 with a grade of CR and ESL 19 with a grade of CR OR ESL 92 with a grade of CR OR placement in ESL 21 and placement in ESL 22 and placement in ESL 94 OR Language Arts Division Chair approval.
+ESL 92 with a grade of CR OR Placement in ESL 94 OR Language Arts Division Chair approval.

-ESL95 - Essentials of Speaking & Listening (LEC - Lecture) Description
+ESL95 - Essentials of Speaking & Listening (LEC - Lecture)

 This course is designed to build the oral communication skills of English language learners.
 Through participation in group discussions, public speaking, and listening comprehension activities, students will develop the skills for effective communication in college and the workplace.
 (Formerly ESL 7B)